-The Mathematics Department at St John Lloyd is comprised of four full-time members of staff and a numeracy support teacher.
+The Mathematics Department at St John Lloyd is comprised of two full-time members of staff and three part-time members of staff.
 Mrs Jessica Roberts is Head of the Maths Department and leads numeracy development across the school.
-Ms Suzanne Evans (Head of Learning Years 10-11 and member of SLT) teaches in the department and Mrs Kath Jones and Mr Ashley Richards also teach lessons to KS3 and 4 pupils.
-Ms Julia O’Keefe delivers our numeracy intervention programme providing extra numeracy support to pupils in small groups.
+Ms Suzanne Evans teaches in the department along with Mrs Kath Jones and Mrs Rhian Griffiths who teach lessons to KS3 pupils.
+Mrs Griffiths along with Mrs Julia O’Keefe delivers our numeracy intervention programme providing extra numeracy support to pupils in small groups at KS3 and KS4.

-From years 7 to 11 pupils work on topics that appear on the GCSE and Entry Level courses.
-At present, years 10 and 11 pupils are entered for GCSE Mathematics at either Higher Tier or Foundation Tier.
-Both of these tiers will allow access to a ‘C’ grade.
+Pupils work on topics that appear on the GCSE course.
+At present year 11 pupils are entered for GCSE Mathematics at either Higher Tier, Intermediate Tier or Foundation Tier.
 Some of the less able pupils will also sit the Entry Level examination.
-The exam board we use for Higher Maths GCSE and Entry Level is OCR.
-The exam board we use for Foundation level GCSE is WJEC.
+The exam board we use is WJEC.
 Pupils have access to all their past papers both on the school website and the relevant examination board website.
-Pupils entering Year 10 from September 2015 onwards will be sitting the new style GCSE.
-This will involve pupils sitting 2 maths GCSE examinations entitled GCSE-Maths and GCSE-Numeracy.
-Pupils will sit Higher, Intermediate or Foundation level.
+Classes are also set up on Hwb or Google Classroom for all pupils to access suitable resources or home-learning set by their classroom teacher.
+Pupils will be entered for 2 maths GCSE examinations entitled GCSE-Maths and GCSE-Numeracy.
 These qualifications are equivalent to 2 GCSEs.

 The tier that a pupil will be entered for will be decided after discussion with individual teachers and pupils.
 It is possible to change between tiers to ensure that pupils gain the best grade possible.

-Because there are a mixture of ‘non-calculator’ and ‘calculator allowed’ papers in the GCSE maths examination, pupils are expected to be correctly equipped for all maths lessons with a scientific calculator and geometry set.
-At Key stage 4 pupils are also encouraged to purchase revision guides and make full use of the MathsWatch website to support their independent study.
-Equipment and these revision resources can be purchased from the maths department.
+Because there is a mixture of ‘non-calculator’ and ‘calculator allowed’ papers in both the GCSE examinations and the KS3 reasoning papers, pupils are expected to be correctly equipped for all maths lessons with a scientific calculator and geometry set.
+At Key stage 4 pupils are also encouraged to make full use of the MathsWatch website, GCSE Pod and Corbett Maths website to support their independent study.
+Equipment and calculators can be purchased from the maths department.